gkreder/autonoms/docs/index.rst

-Welcome to the Mocha-MS documentation!
+Welcome to the AutonoMS documentation!
 =======================================

-.. automodule:: mochams
+.. automodule:: autonoms
    :members:
    :undoc-members:
    :show-inheritance: